 Few historic sites enjoy a backdrop quite as jaw-dropping as Peru’s Machu Picchu.

 Often heralded as South America’s greatest tourist attraction, this high-altitude archaeological site will quite literally take your breath away.
-Located in Peru’s sacred valley, it’s an ancient Incan citadel that sprawls across steep escarpments and is set against a backdrop of soaring forest-covered peaks and lush vegetation.
+Located in Peru’s sacred valley, it’s an ancient Incan citadel that sprawls across steep slopes and is set against a backdrop of soaring forest-covered peaks and lush vegetation.

-It was rediscovered in 1911 when locals led explorer Hiram Bingham to the site, and the world finally became aware of Machu Picchu’s majesty.
+It was ‘rediscovered’ in 1911 when locals led explorer Hiram Bingham to the site, and the world finally became aware of Machu Picchu’s majesty.

 Archaeologists believe construction began in 1450, and it wasn’t until 100 years later that the Incas abandoned the city.
 Fearing that the Spanish would find it, they burned the forest trails as they left, destroying the paths to the summit.

 Exploring this lost mountain city is an experience you’ll remember for the rest of your life.
-The Incan civilisation was incredibly advanced, and Machu Picchu has an elaborate irrigation system, as well as plenty of houses, plazas, temples, and ceremonial and sacrificial areas.
+The Incan civilisation was incredibly advanced, and Machu Picchu has an elaborate irrigation system, as well as houses, plazas, temples, and ceremonial and sacrificial areas.

-You can hike to Machu Picchu or take the train up – just try to get there at sunrise for a truly magical experience.
+You can hike to Machu Picchu or take the train up – try to get there at sunrise for a truly magical experience.

-5. Iguazú Falls, Argentina & Brazil
+5. Iguazú Falls, Argentina and Brazil

 Iguazú Falls may not be the world’s tallest waterfall, but it’s arguably the most dramatic.